+The Foundation recognizes an allowance for credit losses for program-related investments (loans) to present the net amount expected to be collected as of the date of the statement of financial position.
+Such allowance is based on the credit losses expected to arise over the life of the program-related loans to recipients.
 The Foundation invests in projects that advance its philanthropic purposes.
-These program-related investments include low interest rate loans or loan guarantees as well as investments in partnerships and investment funds with proceeds to be expended by the recipients in furtherance of the Foundation's charitable purpose.
+These programrelated investments include low interest rate loans or loan guarantees as well as investments in partnerships and investment funds with proceeds to be expended by the recipients in furtherance of the Foundation's charitable purpose.
 Program-related investments are treated as qualifying distributions for tax reporting purposes in the year in which the funds are disbursed.
 Recoveries of invested amounts increase the Foundation's distributable amount for tax reporting purposes in the year in which the recoveries are received.
-Investments are monitored to determine net realizable value based on an evaluation of recoverability that utilizes experience and may reflect periodic adjustments to terms as deemed appropriate.
+As a result of the similar characteristics of the investments (loans), the Foundation considers the loans to be one pool in estimating credit losses.
+The Foundation maintains an allowance for credit losses that reflects management's judgment and estimation of expected losses in the portfolio.
+The Foundation reviews its allowance for credit losses for adequacy considering economic conditions and trends and credit quality indicators, including past write-off experience and level of past due loans.
+Management has established a minimum allowance of 15% for the Foundation as of December 31, 2022.
 Program-related investments are recorded when disbursed.